-During construction activities, incidental discovery of hazardous material not directly released by the Construction Contractor may occur.
-If evidence of unanticipated hazardous materials is found during construction, construction activities will be stopped immediately in that immediate area and containment measures will be deployed if safe and practicable to do so and the Environmental Inspector will report the unanticipated encounter of contaminants to CHPE personnel, who will notify the NYSDEC and NYSDPS staff, the landowner (if applicable) and the EPA National Response Center (1-800-424-8802), as appropriate.
+During construction activities, incidental discovery of hazardous material or reportable quantities of petroleum product not directly released by the Construction Contractor may occur.
+If evidence of unanticipated hazardous materials is found during construction, construction activities will be stopped immediately in that immediate area and containment measures will be deployed if safe and practicable to do so and the Environmental Inspector will be notified.
+The Environmental Inspector will report the unanticipated encounter of contaminants or reportable quantities of petroleum to CHPE personnel, who will notify the NYSDEC and NYSDPS staff, the landowner (if applicable) and the EPA National Response Center (1-800-424-8802), as appropriate.
 If the material discovered is greater than five gallons, the NYSDEC Spill Hotline (1-800-457-7362) must be called.
 Construction will not be resumed until the appropriate authorities have issued an approval to continue construction activities in the area.
 Any future construction activities at the referenced site will be conducted in accordance with conditions specified by NYSDEC.